-There are a variety of ways that this can be completed but in general this calculation is completed after the subsidiary finalizes (closes) their books and before the organization finalizes it’s financial statements for any time period.
-Most often this calculation occurs at the time of consolidation and resides in the consolidation system.
+There are a variety of ways that this can be completed.
+In general, preparers complete this calculation after the subsidiary finalizes (closes) their books.
+In addition, this happens before the organization finalizes it’s financial statements for any time period.
+Most often, this calculation occurs at the time of consolidation and resides in the consolidation system.

-The logic is stored and resides in the consolidation system.
+The consolidation system stores the logic.
 For instance, a purpose built consolidation solution like Oracles Hyperion Financial Management or OneStream XF or manually created in Excel or similar tool.
 In general, most organizations do not create journal entries in their general ledger to hold these values.
-So, if not correctly accounted for the calculation can quickly turn into a circular logic of excluding non-controlling interest from the non-controlling interest calculation.
+So, if not correctly accounted for, the calculation can quickly turn into a circular logic of excluding non-controlling interest from the non-controlling interest calculation.